 And personal responsibility is something they are only learning.
 So they don't take safe driving as seriously as a mature, working adult.
 Of course, many live at home with mom and dad.

 These are young men and women spreading their wings.
 But teens are accustomed to texting and chatting on their handhelds all the time.
 So the urge to respond or call someone back can be a sensory overload.
 Also, driving and phones are unsafe even if in hands-free mode.

 Texting and Driving Is a Major Cause of Teen Driver Distraction.

-Although the chances are that your kid is a better texter than you, is a trade-off.
+Although the chances are that your kid is a better texter than you, it is a trade-off.
 After all, you can drive better.

 New Legal Theories - Suing Teens for Texting and Driving.

 All the humor aside, teens, texting, and driving is a problem at a national level.
-Increases in the popularity of "smartphones" has only made matters worse.
+Increases in the popularity of "smartphones" have only made matters worse.
 So then we are facing multiple parties conversing and driving.